 South Dakota

 The South Dakota Administrative Rules do not specify a CNA staffing ratio.
-However, they do stipulate that the ratio of RNs or LPNs to CNAs must be sufficient for appropriate supervision and an adequate number of direct care staff is required at all times.
+However, they stipulate that the ratio of RNs or LPNs to nurse aides must be sufficient for appropriate supervision and that an adequate number of direct care staff is required at all times.

 Tennessee